 ABSTRACT.
-Employing an extrinsic average variational method in the calculus of variations ([42, 40]), we have found multiple large classes of new manifolds with geometric and topological properties in the setting of varied, coupled, generalized types of energy functionals and their associated harmonic maps $u:(M,g_M)\to (N,g_N)$.
-These newly found manifolds that involved with elementary symmetric functions σ_i , i=1,2,3 of eigenvalues of the pullback metric u^g_N with respect to the domain metric g_M have their interactions with geometry, topology, analysis, partial differential equations, calculus of variations, physics, and are briefly listed In Table 1.
-Whereas the method have been used, extended or generalized to other situations such as minimal submanifolds and rectifiable currents in a Riemannian manifold ([30, 24]), harmonic maps ([40, 23, 33]), Yang-Mills Fields ([41, 28]), p-harmonic maps ([56]), F-harmonic maps ([2]), Finsler geometry ([37]), etc, in this paper we illuminate the method and show how it works for the energy functional E. Generalizing the author's previous work that every stable harmonic map from an arbitrary compact Riemannian manifold into S^n or $S^n \times S^k$ for n > 2, k > 2 is constant and the work of R. Howard and S.W.
-Wei ([23]) on SU manifolds, we prove two new important results (Theorems 10.1 and 10.2).
+Employing an extrinsic average variational method in the calculus of variations ([45, 43]), we have found multiple large classes of new manifolds with geometric and topological properties in the setting of varied, coupled, generalized types of energy functionals and their associated harmonic maps $u: (M, g_M) \to (N, g_N)$.
+These newly found manifolds that involved with elementary symmetric functions σ_i , i = 1, 2, 3 of eigenvalues of the pullback metric u^g_N with respect to the domain metric g_M have their interactions with geometry, topology, analysis, partial differential equations, calculus of variations, physics, and are briefly listed in Table 1.
+Whereas the method have been used, extended or generalized to other situations such as minimal submanifolds and rectifiable currents in a Riemannian manifold ([32, 26]), harmonic maps ([43, 25, 35]), Yang-Mills Fields ([44, 30]), p-harmonic maps ([60]), F-harmonic maps ([2]), Finsler geometry ([40]), etc, in this paper we illuminate the method and show how it works for the energy functional E. Generalizing the author's previous work that every stable harmonic map from an arbitrary compact Riemannian manifold into S^n or $S^n \times S^k$ for n > 2, k > 2 is constant and the work of R. Howard and S.W.
+Wei ([25]) on SU manifolds, we prove two new results (Theorems 10.1 and 10.2) with a remark (Remark 10.3).